nipy/mindboggle/README.rst

 ==============================================================================
 .. role:: red

-The Mindboggle software package automates shape analysis of anatomical labels and features extracted from human brain magnetic resonance image data.
+Mindboggle's open source brain morphometry platform takes in preprocessed T1-weighted MRI data, and outputs volume, surface, and tabular data containing label, feature, and shape information for further analysis.
+Mindboggle can be run on the command line as "mindboggle" and also exists as a cross-platform Docker container for convenience and reproducibility of results.
+The software runs on Linux and is written in Python 3 and Python-wrapped C++ code called within a `Nipype <http://nipy.org/nipype>`_ pipeline framework.
-Mindboggle can be run as a single command, and can be installed as a cross-platform Docker container for convenience and reproducibility of results.
+We have tested the software most extensively with Python 3.5.1 on Ubuntu Linux 14.04.
-Behind the scenes, open source Python 3 and C++ code run within a modular Nipype pipeline framework on Linux (tested with Python 3.5 on Ubuntu 14.04).
+Running Mindboggle on the Docker installation on a Macbook Pro (2.6 GHz Intel Core i7 with 16 GB memory; macOS 10.12) took about 100 minutes, of which 20 minutes were spent optionally computing Laplace-Beltrami spectra and Zernike moments.

 ..
     1. Support, bugs, and help